ELECTRONIC THROTTLE CONTROL LIGHT IS ON! HOW TO FIX OR REPLACE A FAILING ETC SYSTEM

 How the electronic throttle control system works

-Instead of an old-fashioned cable, your ETC system uses a sensor that is attached to your accelerator pedal.
+Instead of an old-fashioned cable, your ETC system uses a sensor attached to your accelerator pedal.
 The sensor sends a signal from the pedal to the engine computer.
 Based on how far you press down on the pedal, the sensor tells the electronic throttle in your engine to increase the amount of air entering the engine by a comparable amount.
 This increased airflow is measured by an engine sensor that tells the computer to provide more fuel to mix with it.
-The increased amount of air-fuel mixture is cleanly burned inside your cylinders, instantly providing the power that your foot on the gas pedal has requested.
+The increased air-fuel mixture is cleanly burned inside your cylinders, instantly providing the power your foot on the gas pedal has requested.

-Today's electronic throttle control systems do much more than simply accelerate your vehicle.
+Today's electronic throttle control systems do much more than accelerate your vehicle.
 Your ETC system can also:

 - Control your car's idling